Moving a PMC to the Attic

 Thanks,

-${Name} on behalf of ${project} + the Attic.
+on behalf of ${project} project and the Apache Attic.

 Remember to subscribe to the user list: use Whimsy Mailing List Self-subscription to avoid moderation (if the project hasn’t been removed yet).